 Why is goal visualisation and gratitude necessary?

+Firstly, the filters you use to view daily events are able to dictate how you respond emotionally to these events.
 Let’s start with gratitude.
-Gratitude is an intense and influential emotion, possessing the ability to shape perceptions in that the filters you use to view daily events are able to dictate how you respond emotionally to these events.
-Specifically, gratitude will install a positive filter, allowing you to enjoy your day and prevent stresses from influencing your mood and decision making.
+Gratitude is an intense and influential emotion.
+It possesses the ability to shape perceptions.
+Gratitude will install a positive filter, allowing you to enjoy your day and prevent stress from influencing your mood and decision making.

-With regards to the science, there has been an abundance of academic research regarding the impact of priming on the human mind and its influence over decision making.
-However, one which is consistently referenced was done by Yale University, which makes for a simple and pleasant read.
+There has been an abundance of academic research regarding the impact of priming on the human mind and its influence over decision making.
+However, one which is consistently referenced was done by Yale University.

-The research was relatively straightforward, involving a study member, a single participant, a lift, and a cup of coffee.
+The research was relatively straightforward.
+It involved a study member, a single participant, a lift, and a cup of coffee.
 In this elevator, the study team member, who was only partially informed, would, in a relaxed manner, ask the participant to hold their coffee.
-The team member would then have to note down information about the participant, regarding anything that jumped out at them.
+The team member would then note down information about the participant, regarding anything that jumped out at them.
 This would last for about 30 seconds.
-This process was repeated with different participants multiple times.
-Half the participants were given a hot coffee and the other half a cold cup of coffee.
+They would repeat the process with different participants multiple times.
+Half of the participants were given a hot coffee and the other half a cold cup of coffee.
 This was the only factor that was manipulated.
 All others remained constant.

 Now we have set the scene, we can introduce the intriguing part.
 After the experiment, participants were all told to read the exact same description of an individual.
 They then scored these individuals’ personality characteristics using a survey.
-The participants that had been exposed to the hot coffee for a matter of seconds in the lift, rated the individual as kind, generous and happy, essentially a plethora of what would be considered to be positive personality traits.
+The participants that had been exposed to the hot coffee for a matter of seconds in the lift, rated the individual as kind, generous and happy, essentially a plethora of what one would consider to be positive personality traits.
 Participants who held the cold cup of coffee, as you may be able to guess by now, ranked the person as unhappy, jealous and a variety of other negative characteristics.
-It is tremendously interesting how something as insignificant as the temperature of a cup of coffee can influence our perceptions of other individuals.
-However, it inspires great opportunity if you are able to self administer this idea, to generate a more positively included perception of daily events and individuals one may encounter.

-An idea, that I would like to introduce briefly at the end of this article, is one that is discussed, but not in the quantity that it should be.
-Whilst we here at Erbology aim to educate individuals about how to best serve their bodies through their diet, doing so through our magazine and indeed our foods, we also are starting to consider the idea of the ‘mental diet’, an idea discussed by man, and one of tremendous value if respected.
-Individuals must consider the information they allow into their heads, and ensure that this information will best serve them in attaining the goals they have for their lives.
-The aim of this magazine, particularly with regards to Erbology Lifestyle is to provide reader with simple, readable information to ensure they can make good decisions with regards to both their psychical and mental diets.
+An idea, that I would like to introduce briefly, is ‘mental diet’.
+Whilst we here at Erbology aim to inspire you to eat more wholesome foods, we also are introducing thoughts around mental wellbeing.
+If we consider the information we allow into our heads and ensure that this information will best serve us in reducing stress and attaining our goals, we will substantially improve our lives.
+The aim of the Erbology Editorial is to provide you with simple, readable information so that you can make good decisions with regards to both your psychical and mental diets.